clawoflight/aursec/README.md

 In the mean time, you can use one like `bauerbill`, which supports custom hooks, and create one that calls aursec.
 We hope to provide example hooks for various AUR helpers in the future.

-Before using the program, ensure that `aursec-blockchain.service` is running and `aursec-blockchain-mine.timer` is enabled.
+Before using the program, run `aursec-init` and ensure that `aursec-blockchain.service` is running and `aursec-blockchain-mine.timer` is enabled.

 The basic usage is as follows: